-Equity accounted investments
+Equity-accounted investments

 The Company holds equity investments in associates.
 An associate is an entity over which the Company has significant influence and is neither a controlled subsidiary nor a jointly controlled entity.
 The Company has significant influence when it has the power to participate in the financial and operating policy decisions of the associate but does not have control or joint control over those policies.
 The Company accounts for equity investments using the equity method.
-Under the equity method, the Company's investment in an associate is initially recognized at cost and is subsequently increased or decreased to recognize the Company's share of earnings or losses of the associate's losses that are in excess of its investment in the associate are recognized only to the extent that the Company has incurred legal or constructive obligations or made payments on behalf of the associate.
-The Company's share of earnings or losses of associate are recognized through net income or loss during the year.
+Under the equity method, the Company's investment in an associate is initially recognized at cost and is subsequently increased or decreased to recognize the Company's share of earnings or losses of the associate, and for impairment losses after the initial recognition date.
+The Company's share of an associate's losses that are in excess of its investment in the associate is recognized only to the extent that the Company has incurred legal or constructive obligations or made payments on behalf of the associate.
+The Company's share of earnings or losses of associates is recognized through net income or loss during the year.
 Cash distributions received from an associate are accounted for as a reduction in the carrying amount of the Company's investment in the associate.